thousandeyes/terraform-provider-thousandeyes/docs/resources/web_transaction.md

 - `shared_with_accounts` (Set of String) List of accounts
 - `ssl_version_id` (String) Defines the SSL version.
 0 for auto, 3 for SSLv3, 4 for TLS v1.0, 5 for TLS v1.1, 6 for TLS v1.2.
 - `subinterval` (Number) The subinterval for round-robin testing (in seconds).
 The value must be less than or equal to 'interval'.
 - `target_time` (Number) The target time for completion.
-The default value is 50 percent of the time limit, specified in seconds.
+The default value is 10, specified in seconds.
 - `test_name` (String) The name of the test.
 - `time_limit` (Number) The time limit for the transaction.
 The default value is 30s.
 - `use_ntlm` (Boolean) Enable to use basic authentication.
 Only include this field if you are using authentication.
 Requires the username and password to be set if enabled.